learogue/csRNAseq_project/Tutorial/README.md

 ![1st window](Images_tutorial/1.png)

-Then, here you can choose a working directory or create one by clicking on the icon in top right (red arrow), enter a name and type enter on your keyboard and then select this new folder and click on **Open**.
+Then, here you can choose a working directory or create one by clicking on the icon in top right (red arrow).
+If you create one, enter a name, type enter on your keyboard to confirm, then select this new folder and click on **Open**.

 ![Menu](Images_tutorial/2.png)

-After, the Menu window appears and here youi can choose 1 or all tasks and click on **Select**.
+After, the Menu window appears and here you can choose one or few or all tasks and click on **Select**.

 ![Choose process directory](Images_tutorial/3.png)